 Finances > Make Board Request > Facilities > Improve Youth Facilities

-Youth Facilities in FM20 are only a part of the process in progressing Academy Players.
+Youth Facilities in Football Manager are only a part of the process in progressing Academy Players.
 Having great Youth Facilities doesn’t guarantee excellent Newgens.
 So what else can we do to improve the chances of producing a Golden Generation?

 A higher Youth Recruitment rating also makes it more likely that your staff will find players worth poaching from other Academy Teams.